Mrinmax/CPP/README.md

 <ol>
   <li>Fork the repository.</li>
-Create a new branch for your feature: git checkout -b feature-name.
+<li>Create a new branch for your feature: git checkout -b feature-name.</li>
-Implement the data structure or algorithm in your preferred programming language.
+  <li>Implement the data structure or algorithm in your preferred programming language.</li>
-Include a detailed explanation of the functionality, time complexity analysis, and example usage in the code comments.
+<li>Include a detailed explanation of the functionality, time complexity analysis, and example usage in the code comments.</li>
-Make sure all existing tests pass and add new tests if necessary.
+<li>Make sure all existing tests pass and add new tests if necessary.</li>
-Commit your changes and push to the branch: git push origin feature-name.
+<li>Commit your changes and push to the branch: git push origin feature-name.</li>
-Create a new pull request.
+<li>Create a new pull request.</li>
  </ol>